Harriot College News

 Researchers at ECU are continuing to study a known toxin and its interaction with Human Cardiac Troponin C (HcTnC), whose normal binding structure with Calcium helps regulate the contraction and relaxation of the heart muscle.
-Any disruption of this binding may lead to a buildup of Calcium and numerous health issues, including blocked arteries, irregular heart rhythms and even death.

 This academic year, 175 Thomas Harriot College of Arts and Sciences students will receive nearly $215,000 in scholarship support from 331 donors.

 Katie Chandler will graduate in May as a quadruple major in History, Philosophy, Great Books and Religious Studies.

 Colson Whitehead, 2017 Pulitzer Prize-winning author of "The Underground Railroad," will visit ECU at 7 p.m.
 Wednesday, Oct.
 4, in Wright Auditorium.

 Oceanographer Dr. Robert Ballard kicked off the 2017-18 season of Harriot College's Voyage of Discovery Series on Sept.
 14 with a discussion on "Human History Under Water."

 Successfully transitioning from the military to the university is the focus of a new grant-funded program for student veterans at ECU.

 Researchers in ECU's program in maritime studies are working with the Department of Defense on a project they hope will give some peace of mind to U.S. military families who lost loved ones during WWII.

 Jasmine M. Perry, Harriot College psychology student, recently was awarded first place in the W. Keats Sparrow Writing Award, sponsored by the Friends of Joyner Library.